 4. Radioactive Decay

-Radioactive particles shoot off electrons at a totally unpredictable rate.
+Radioactive particles shoot off electrons at an unpredictable rate.
 Truly unpredictable.
-It's not just that we don't have the know-how to estimate when the next particle will be released, it is that the decay is random down to its core.
+It's not just that we don't have the know-how to estimate when the next particle will be released, it's that the decay is random down to its core.
 "Even given complete knowledge of the laws of physics as well as the atom’s initial conditions" you can only, at best, come up with a probability of when the next electron will be released, according to an article on American Scientist.

 Random number generators like HotBits use a Geiger counter to measure when the electrons are emitted to come up with truly random numbers.

-Lasers are another way of generating truly random numbers, with the added benefit of not needing to procure expensive and dangerous radioactive material.
+Lasers are another way of generating truly random numbers, with the added benefit that you can use them without needing expensive and dangerous radioactive material.
 Lasers have the added advantage of providing random numbers very quickly.

 For example, researchers developed a chip that tracks the protons that lasers randomly emit.
 The rate at which a laser emits protons is as random as the rate at which radioactivity emits electrons.
 The chip then turns the results into electric voltage which can be measured and converted into random numbers.